General Seemingly Unrelated Local Projections: Econometric Framework

 where we have suppressed dependence on the initial $w_0$ data for convenience.\footnote{Estimates of $\hat{\bm{b}}$ and $\hat{\bm{\Sigma}}_u$ could also be obtained via the generalized method of moments, see, e.g., \citet[][Section 5]{jorda2023local} and \citet{jorda2024local}.} Equation (\ref{eq:SUR_full}) is what we henceforth call a Seemingly Unrelated Local Projection (SU-LP).
 Two comments are in order: First, the sample size across horizons is not the same because of the different leads on the left-hand side variables.
 In our estimation approach, we directly tackle this problem and estimate the missing observables to ensure we use all available information.

 Second, at a fundamental level, why is Equation \eqref{eq:SUR_full} a \emph{pseudo-}likelihood and why don't we write down the full likelihood function?
 The answer is that the set of LPs does not constitute a \emph{generative model} and as such the prediction error decomposition cannot be applied.
 To see this, note that a standard prediction error decomposition would force us to use $ \mathcal{N}(\bm y_t | \bm y^{t-1},\bm b, \bm \Sigma_u)$, where the superscript indicates information up to $t-1$.
 But since $\bm y_t$ and $\bm y_{t-1}$ have elements in common, the prediction error for those elements would be zero, while a standard application of LPs would want to exploit information in the forecast errors for all horizons and time periods.
-We thus view our pseudo-likelihood as a convenient device that allows us to use the Bayesian toolkit when estimating LPs.
-As stated in the introduction, relying on a \emph{pseudo}-likelihood possibly risks model misspecification if the exact (but unknown) likelihood disagrees with the adopted auxiliary likelihood.
+We therefore use the term pseudo-likelihood deliberately.
+Since the collection of LPs across horizons is not a generative model, there is no full likelihood for this stacked LP object to write down.
+The pseudo-likelihood is instead a maintained estimation criterion that can discipline estimation of the impulse-response path.
 We return to this issue and discuss how our approach handles specification issues in more detail in Section \ref{sec: power_posteriors}.